spiral/docs/cookbook/prototype.md

 ![IDE Tooltips](https://user-images.githubusercontent.com/796136/64488784-a04d0a00-d254-11e9-8650-6a25c71bf46c.png)

-You can use this suggestions directly, without need for any import:
+You can use this suggestion directly, without need for any import:

 ```php
 namespace App\Controller;